 The Penn State IFC/Panhellenic Dance Marathon, or THON, is the largest student-run philanthropy in the world.
 THON is a year-long effort which raises funds and awareness for the fight against childhood cancer.
 With the support of students from all across the commonwealth of Pennsylvania and supporters all around the world, we continue to make great strides towards finding a cure for all childhood cancers.
-Our efforts culminate with a two day, no-sitting, no-sleeping dance marathon in February.
+Our efforts culminate with a 46 hour, no-sitting, no-sleeping dance marathon in February.

 Where can I buy official THON merchandise?

 Official THON merchandise can be purchased through our online THON Store at https://store.thon.org/.

 Although any Penn State student is eligible to dance in THON if selected, there are some conditions one should consider before dancing.
 For someone trying to dance, any physical or medical condition that will intensify the challenges a dancer faces THON Weekend should be taken into account, i.e. heart conditions, back conditions, previous experiences with seizures or epilepsy, strict dietary concerns, or daily medications that make them sleepy or drowsy.

 Anyone who is a current student of Penn State can dance independently.
 Independent dancer registration is currently underway, and once registered independent dancers are eligible to fundraise after the Fundraising Window begins.
 The opportunity to dance is based on a lottery system, and the more money someone raises the better chance they have of being selected.
 For more information on dancing independently please contact Emily Purnell, Communications Director, at firstname.lastname@example.org.

 Can my family and friends visit me THON weekend?